SamJWHu/Surfactant-Enhanced-UTVC-Thermal-Performance-Analysis-using-PINN/README.md

 | C12-C13 APGs            | 0.1                 | 30-40                            | 90-100               |
 | C12-C13 APGs            | 0.15                | 30-40                            | 90-100               |

+Results
+Upon training, the PINN predicts the thermal and fluid dynamics within the UTVC.
+The visualization plots provide insights into temperature distribution, velocity fields, pressure gradients, and surfactant concentrations at various time points, facilitating the analysis of thermal performance enhancements.

 ## Installation

 1. **Clone the Repository**